Elizabeth

 analytic methods that I use and the scientific questions I address are quite

-for finding efficient dose escalation designs and on new trial designs that
+efficient dose escalation designs and on new trial designs that allow early

-allow early stopping when the primary outcome of interest is time to disease
+stopping when the primary outcome of interest is time to disease progression.

 about interactions between biostatisticians and basic science